VulWeaver: Weaving Broken Semantics for Grounded Vulnerability Detection: Approach

 \textbf{Data Dependency Slicing.} For each sensitive call statement $s_i$, \tool conducts both forward and backward data dependency slicing on $\mathcal{G}_e$ with $s_i$ as the slicing criterion.
 This process traverses data dependency edges to collect all statements that $s_i$ depends on as well as statements dependent on $s_i$, thus capturing how variables are defined and propagated in relation to $s_i$.
 The resulting data dependency context is denoted as $\mathcal{C}_{data}$.

 \textbf{Control Flow Slicing.} \tool performs control flow slicing on $\mathcal{G}_e$ with $s_i$ as the slicing criterion.
 It traverses control flow and call edges to collect statements that influence or are influenced by $s_i$, capturing both intra- and inter-procedural control flow contexts.
 The resulting control flow context is denoted as $\mathcal{C}_{control}$.
-To prevent excessive context and token overflow, we limit call edge traversal to a maximum of three hops, as suggested in prior work \cite{li2024effectiveness}.
+To prevent excessive context and token overflow, we introduce a configurable hop limit $h$ that caps inter-procedural call edge traversal.
+Following prior work~\cite{li2024effectiveness}, we set $h=3$ by default.
 The final explicit vulnerability context is $\mathcal{C}_e = \mathcal{C}_{data} \cup \mathcal{C}_{control}$.